Key Takeaways

 Coverage options that fit common small business risks

-Standard policies typically offer $1 million per occurrence and $2 million aggregate, which works for many small businesses.
+Standard policies usually offer $1 million per occurrence and $2 million aggregate, which works for many small businesses.
 But an excavation contractor working highway projects near Gretna or an event rental company serving outdoor weddings during tornado season may need higher limits.
 As your business grows, you may need an additional insured endorsement to name clients, landlords or agricultural lenders on your policy.
-This is a common contract requirement when working with farms, ranches, or grain elevators.
+This is a common contract requirement when working with farms, ranches or grain elevators.

 Match your limits to your contracts.
 If ag clients or general contractors regularly require $2 million per occurrence, carrying only $1 million means renegotiating every time you bid on work.